yuval-cohen-dev/yuval-cohen-dev/README.md

 </p>

 <p >
-🤝 I love to network, join new communities, and add value wherever I go ✨.
+🤝 I enjoy networking, joining communities, and contributing wherever I can.
+Open to any topic — complete confidentiality.
 </p>
 <p >
  Feel free to send me a message!